-CCNP is hard in the RoleMath difficulty model: 75/100.
-That score is a transparent estimate from official/source-backed exam facts, not an exam outcome percentage and not a prediction about you.
+CCNP sits at the advanced stage: Cisco states there are no formal prerequisites and says learners often have three to five years of experience implementing solutions in the technology area.
+That comes from the vendor's own published guidance, not from an exam outcome percentage and not from a prediction about you.
 The practical question is whether professional-level enterprise networking, a core exam plus a concentration, and deeper operational troubleshooting matches the work you can already do.

 Key takeaways